athrane/emeritus-agent/README.md

 - **Intention**: Represents a plan or commitment to achieve a desire.
 - **IntentionFactory**: Factory for creating intentions from desires.
 - **IntentionManager**: Manages the agent's current intention and execution.

+#### Systems
+- **System**: The abstract base class for all systems.
+Systems contain the logic that operates on entities with specific components.
+- **Systems**: A manager class that registers and executes all systems in a defined order.
+- **MovementSystem**: A system that updates the position of entities based on their velocity and the elapsed time (`deltaTime`).

 ### Motion & Environment
 - **Motion**: Abstract base/interface for agent motion systems (e.g., walking, stationary).